rafaeleyng/weborm/get-started.md

 ## Config

 You can, optionally, pass a configuration object.
-Currently, there are two possible configurations:
+Currently, there are only one possible configuration:

-* `storage`: defines the storage mechanism you want to use.
-This defaults to `'localStorage'`.
-The other valid values are `'webSQL'` and `'indexedDB'`, but **there is no support for them** right now.

 * `pluralization`: ModelJS pluralizes entity names by just adding an 's' at the end of the word.
 If you want to have a correct pluralization for your entity names, you should pass everything that doesn't follow this pattern.

 ```
 var config = {
-  storage: 'localStorage', // no need to pass it, is the default
   pluralization: {
     Country: 'Countries',
     City: 'Cities'